-A systematic comparative study of the values and attitudes of the publics from Islamic countries started as a collaborative project between Mansoor Moaddel of Eastern Michigan University and Ronald Inglehart of the University of Michigan in 1999.
+A systematic comparative study of the values and attitudes of the publics from Islamic countries started as a collaborative project between Mansoor Moaddel, currently at the University of Maryland, but then at Eastern Michigan University, and Ronald Inglehart of the University of Michigan, in 1999.
 This collaboration was a convergence of two different research programs the two investigators were conducting.
 Inglehart had been leading the World Values Survey (WVS) program for more than two decades.
 The WVS was designed to provide a comprehensive measure of all major areas of human concern, from religion to politics to economic and social life.
 Inglehart’s interest has been to inspect, analyze, and explain the pattern and process of values change and modernization in different countries and in delineating the world’s cultural zones.
 To this end, he has constructed two key dimensions of values structures underpinning cross-national variations in values.
 One varies along the continuum from traditional to secular values and the other from survival to self-expression values.
 The first reflects that contrast between societies in which religion is very important and those in which it is not.
 The second dimension of cross-cultural variation is linked with the transition from industrial society to post-industrial societies, which brings a polarization between survival and self-expression values.

 The Muslim representation in the WVS, however, was limited.
 Of the sixty-six countries that were covered by the World Values Survey before 2000, only five were Islamic countries.
 These were Albania (1998), Bangladesh (1996), Pakistan (1997), and Turkey (1990, 1996).
 Nigeria (1990, 1995), which is about fifty percent Muslim, was also included in these surveys.
 Without adequate representation of the publics from Islamic countries, it may not be possible to have the knowledge of a full range of cross-national variations in values.
 Inglehart and the World Values Survey Association were naturally interested in filling this gap and assessing the points of convergence and divergence of the value structures of the Islamic publics with the Western as well as the rest of the world.